Activities and attractions in and around Morgan Bay

 Climbing and Abseiling

-Climb or abseil the Morgan Bay cliffs with the guys from Rockfacelabs, there are around 500 short climbing routes ranging from grade 10-27, with the majority in the moderate (17-22) grade range.
+Climb or abseil the Morgan Bay cliffs with Rockface Labs.
+There are around 500 short climbing routes ranging from grade 10-27, with the majority in the moderate (17-22) grade range.
 The blocky dolerite rock is rough and generally of excellent quality, with most routes following obvious crack lines.
 For all ages and a lovely outdoor experience.
-Contact Dirk: 078 2964906, Jonothan: 076 3162543
+Contact Dirk on 078 2964906

 From the beach at Morgan Bay, anglers can catch kob, garrick and white steenbras.
 There are also several excellent fishing spots along the Morgan Bay cliffs, however these spots are dangerous and should not be fished alone.
 Good fishing is also to be had in the Kei River, just 7km away.
 You can also charter a deep-sea ski boat or launch your own from the Kei river mouth.